trfina/regex-tutorial-hex/README.md

 Regular expressions (Regex) are used by Data Scientists and other IT professionals to extract and process data into data sets that meet certain criteria.

-Web scraping, search and replace, and pattern matching are but a few of the many tasks that can be accomplished with Regex.
+Web scraping, search and replace, and pattern matching are but a few of the many tasks that can be accomplished with regular expressions.

 ## <b>Summary</b>